Management Consulting vs Investment Banking: The Eternal Battle

 - Should we expand into Southeast Asia?

 - We’re considering acquiring Company X. How big is the market?
 Can you help us perform due diligence for this deal?
+Do you feel comfortable with Excel database functions and Excel power query?

 Sometimes there is overlap with M&A and the deals that bankers execute, but consultants generally work on a broader set of projects.